18th Round Table Europe – 14-15 November 2024 – Florence

 Workshop Description:

-Equal opportunities is a vast subject that is not only limited to gender equality, but it’s also touching every aspects of the community.
+Equal opportunities is a vast subject that is not only limited to gender equality, but it’s also touching every aspect of the community.
 Associations can play a central role in promoting and defending this subject by making it visible to policy makers.

 Key take-aways/Objectives: